2011 - 2016

 Boulevard Bush Reserve Signage

 Increased visitor experience with a suite of signage developed featuring the Possum Skin Cloak artwork of highly respected Yorta Yorta, Mutti Mutti and Boonwurrung artist, Lee Darroch.
-Animal trail markers, interpretive signs and entrance were installed in 2015.
+Animal trail markers, interpretive signs and entrance were installed at the Boulevard Bush Reserve in 2015.

 Launch of the RiverConnect Paths Master Plan 2015

-The community, Council and agencies shared desire to increase physical linkages between Shepparton and Mooroopna and establish a greater connectedness of the natural environment lead to the development of the RiverConnect Paths Master Plan.
+The desire to increase physical linkages between Shepparton and Mooroopna and establish a greater connectedness of the natural environment, lead to the development of the RiverConnect Paths Master Plan.
 Funding was received from Regional Development Victoria and input provided via the RiverConnect Paths Focus Group and community consultation.

 The Master Plan established 5 new paths of interest across the Shepparton and Mooroopna river environment: